The Ultimate Guide to Permanent Hair Removal: Laser, IPL and Electrolysis

 If the hair follicle is no hit exactly, then it can affect the surrounding skin causing hyperpigmentation, however the damage is not greatly evident and it depends on the skin reaction and sensitiveness of each person.
 Also, damage can be avoided if the procedure is performed by an experienced technician.

 Which Are The Side Effects Of Electrolysis?

-Electrolysis is an invasive procedure that, if not performed by a professional, can cause a series of adverse effects that can be serious.
-However, there are times when severity depends on the sensitivity of your skin, and it is quite common for almost all women to experience redness and swelling in the post-treatment area, which can last for a couple of hours.
+Electrolysis is an invasive procedure that, if not performed by a skilled professional, can cause a series of adverse effects that can be serious.
+However, the severity depends on the sensitivity of your skin, and it is quite common for almost all women to experience redness and swelling in the post-treatment area, which can last for a couple of hours.

-But, if you experience a series of symptoms that escape from a simple redness or swelling, consult your doctor as soon as possible and do not self-medicate in any way.
-Anyway, if the swelling extends for an unusual period of time, it is also recommended that you consult your doctor who will probably prescribe an anti-inflammatory drug for you.
+But if you experience a series of symptoms that are not a simple redness or swelling, consult your doctor as soon as possible and do not self-medicate in any way.
+Also, if the redness or swelling extends for an unusual period of time, it is also recommended that you consult your doctor.

-The confusion and misinterpretation of electrolysis as a permanent method for hair removal in women with hirsutism persists till today.
+There are some myths that go around about electrolysis as a permanent method for hair removal in women with hirsutism.
 The following is a list that states which these false beliefs are, so that way your decision to apply this treatment is not based on unscientific data.

 - Electric current only works on fine hair

 This is not true.
 The process of electrolysis depends on the precision that the technician has when applying the needle exactly in the hair follicle targeted.
 This means that the electric current is able to destroy the follicles of all types of body hair, including the thicker or thinnest ones.